 Y. Hope Osborn

-Little Rock, AR
+Little Rock, Arkansas

 Expressing imagination and reality that captivates, inspires, and/or informs while enriching lives

-Hope has an MA in Professional and Technical Writing and is published as author and artist with Woods Reader, Plants and Poetry Journal, Whitefish Review, University of Arkansas at Little Rock Writers’ Network, Awakenings, and The Sunlight Press, including blogs, Fusion Arts and Red Cross.
+Hope is additionally published as author and artist with The Sun, Woods Reader, Barely South Review, Plants and Poetry Journal, Whitefish Review, University of Arkansas at Little Rock Writers’ Network, Awakenings, The Sunlight Press, and online Encyclopedia of Arkansas.
 Her works are exhibited and awarded, including Monovisions Awards, Neutral Density, Julia Margaret Cameron Photography Award, International Photography Awards, Architecture Masterprize, and See|Me, internationally, online, and off in Portland, Oregon; New York City; Santa Paula, California, Arkansas—USA and Barcelona, Spain.
-She was awarded the Not Real Art Artist Award and Mud-America Arts Alliance Catalyze grants,
+She won the Not Real Art Artist Award and $10,000 Mid-America Arts Alliance Catalyze grants.

 Hope believes being a great author and artist is to be entrusted to express reality and imagination that captivates, inspires, or informs while enriching lives.